Drug and Alcohol Rehab in Flintshire

 Some examples of rehab include:

-- Inpatient rehab – people will stay at a hospital where they will receive treatment
+- Inpatient rehab – people will stay at a residential rehab clinic where they will receive treatment

 - Outpatient rehab – people will attend weekly appointments at a doctor’s surgery, hospital, or clinic